The Y. Eva Tan Conservation Reporting Fellowship

 Logistics

-Each fellow will receive $500 USD a month for the duration of the six-month fellowship, or $3,000 USD in total.
-During that time, fellows will work directly with the fellowship editor to produce six stories.
+Each fellow will receive $500 USD per month for the duration of the six-month fellowship, or $3,000 USD in total.
+During that time, fellows will work directly with the fellowship editors to produce six stories.
 Fellows will have opportunities to collaborate with multiple Mongabay editors, including those who specialize in different areas.

 Work is remote — Mongabay does not have an office and cannot support work visas.